storeforminecraft/sfom-docs/en/terms/PrivacyPolicy.md

 ## 9. Change of privacy policy

-This Privacy Policy will be applied from June 22, 2021, and if there is any additional, deletion or correction of the changes in accordance with the statutes and policies, the change will be notified within seven days before the change is implemented.
+This Privacy Policy will be applied from Jan 20, 2023, and if there is any additional, deletion or correction of the changes in accordance with the statutes and policies, the change will be notified within seven days before the change is implemented.